OfficeDev/office-js-docs-pr/docs/excel/make-custom-functions-compatible-with-xll-udf.md

 ---
 title: Extend custom functions with XLL user-defined functions
-description: 'Enable compatibility with Excel XLL user-defined functions that have equivalent functionality to your custom functions' ms.date: 08/23/2021
+description: 'Enable compatibility with Excel XLL user-defined functions that have equivalent functionality to your custom functions' ms.date: 08/24/2021
 localization_priority: Normal
 ---

 # Extend custom functions with XLL user-defined functions

-If you have existing Excel XLL add-ins, you can build equivalent custom function add-ins using the Excel JavaScript API to extend your solution features to other platforms, such as Excel on the web or on a Mac.
-However, Excel JavaScript API add-ins don't have all of the functionality available in XLL add-ins.
-Depending on the functionality your solution uses, the XLL add-in may provide a better experience than the Excel JavaScript API add-in in Excel on Windows.

 > [!NOTE]
 > An XLL add-in is an Excel add-in file with the file extension **.xll**.
 An XLL file is a type of dynamic link library (DLL) file that can only be opened by Excel.
 XLL add-in files must be written in C or C++.
+See [Developing Excel XLLs](/office/client-developer/excel/developing-excel-xlls) to learn more.

+If you have existing Excel XLL add-ins, you can build equivalent custom function add-ins using the Excel JavaScript API to extend your solution features to other platforms, such as Excel on the web or on a Mac.
+However, Excel JavaScript API add-ins don't have all of the functionality available in XLL add-ins.
+Depending on the functionality your solution uses, the XLL add-in may provide a better experience than the Excel JavaScript API add-in in Excel on Windows.

 > [!IMPORTANT]
 > COM add-in and XLL user-defined function (UDF) compatibility is supported by Excel on Windows (version 1904 or later).